stubma/cocos2dx-classical/README.md

 	* debug package adds addtrace, removetrace method
 	* xcode_lua_support tool, can add lua syntax highlight for Xcode
 	* add CCApplicationLua to encapsulate basic logic of lua app, so that AppDelegate can be eliminated. applicationDidEnterBackground and applicationWillEnterForeground are dispatched to lua side.
+	* add lua decryption support in Cocos2dLuaLoader.cpp, you can set an eternal decrypt function through CCScriptEngineManager

 How to use CCImagePicker
 ==========================